TrueAbility/sudosh2asciinema/README.md

-# SUDOSH2ASCIINEMA
+# sudosh2asciinema

-Sudosh is a shell that captures a users input into two files per session.
+`sudosh` is a shell that captures a users input into two files per session.
 These log files are stored in `/var/log/sudosh` by default and are named

     root-root-time-1442065357-i6pmm9Eq6T6wQCOx